 Here is how Wikipedia defines a web framework:

 A web framework (WF) or web application framework (WAF) is a software framework that is designed to support the development of web applications including web services, web resources, and web APIs.

 Web frameworks provide a standard way to build and deploy web applications.
 Web frameworks aim to automate the overhead associated with common activities performed in web development.
 For example, many web frameworks provide libraries for database access, templating frameworks, and session management, and they often promote code reuse.

-So, to recap: a web framework helps developers build/deploy web apps, automates common developer tasks, and provides things like database access and session management.
+To recap: a web framework helps developers build and deploy web apps, automate common tasks, and provides solutions for everyday undertakings.

 How Web Frameworks Work

-In very general terms all web frameworks, regardless of language, work like this:
+In general terms all web frameworks, regardless of language, work like this:

 - The framework receives a request.

 - The framework parses the request.

 - The framework performs operations.